Dennis Hackethal’s Blog

 In terms of form, all forms are of the same form.
 In terms of substance, everything is substance of the same substance: the almighty starting point before all time and outside of space and time, the starting point of everything that is, the starting point of all mutually visible and mutually invisible, overlapping worlds, the omniscient end point, after all time and outside of space and time, omniscient in form and substance, therefore indistinguishable from the starting point, therefore conceived, born, loved, suffered, died, risen, that is why he will come again to raise the living and the dead, general power of form and substance, therefore indistinguishable from the starting point and the end point, therefore eternal life and resurrection.

-#224 · Paul Koop (people may not be who they say they are) ·
+#224 · Paul Koop (people may not be who they claim to be)

 Reply